BryllieBrinkley/SwiftDataFlashCards/README.md

 Clone the repository and open `SwiftFlashcards.xcodeproj` in Xcode.

-** Running on My Mac as the run destination is preferred
+** Running on My Mac as the run destination is preferred, ** If some files are highliughted in red text when you clone the project or download as a zip, those files can be deleted and project should build successfully.